binhola/littlewolfz/content/index.md

 ---
-title: HOME
+title: Friendly Neighborhood
-tags: []
+tags:
 ---
 ## About me
 Hi!
-My name is Nguyen Thi Yen Binh.
-I am Vietnamese.
-I am a student in Master 2 Nuclei, Particles, Astroparticles and Cosmology and used to be in Master 1 General Physics at University Paris Saclay in France.
+My name is Binh, and I’m from Vietnam.
+I’m currently a Master 2 student in _Nuclei, Particles, Astroparticles and Cosmology_, and I previously studied _General Physics_ at the University of Paris-Saclay in France.

-My interest is Cosmology and Astrophysics.
-I also love mathematics and programming.
+I’m passionate about cosmology and astrophysics, and I have a soft spot for mathematics.
+I’m especially interested in working at the intersection of theoretical and observational cosmology, as well as in the applications of Bayesian statistics and deep learning to cosmological problems.
+Running simulations and making cool plots are also parts of the job that I really enjoy.

+In my free time, I read manga and watch movies, Christopher Nolan is my cinematic hero.
+I also love cats and swimming.
+Cooking is fun too… but onions and raw tomatoes are my Kryptonite.
 ## Projects
 #### *M1 internship: Galaxy Deblending with VAE-Deblender*
 **Context.** The upcoming data from the Legacy Survey of Space and Time (LSST) at the Vera C. Rubin Observatory is expected to be affected by blending in about two-thirds of galaxies—where light from physically separate galaxies overlaps.
 This blending reduces the number of galaxies usable for weak lensing studies, making deblending a critical challenge.